crash-lang/crash/README.md

 with a reduced set of keywords.
 Noteworthy is the absence of certain keywords like `void` or `private`, as default behaviors handle these aspects.

-Built on the [LLVM](https://llvm.org) compiler framework, Crash is an Ahead-of-Time (AOT) compiled language, offering efficiency and performance.
+Crash is an Ahead-of-Time (AOT) compiled language, offering efficiency and performance.
 Notably, source-code files in Crash are identified by the `.crash` extension.
 This language provides a balance between simplicity and power, making it accessible to both beginners and experienced developers.